Emotional Messages Move People - Put Emotion into your Message Map

 You do too.
 Imagine that you open up today’s New York Times and see your name in a headline.
 It’s salient – noticeable and prominent, obviously standing out.

-Audiences want equally salient messages.
+Audiences want messages that are equally salient.
 Messages about them and their lives are the most compelling messages.
-Especially when they’re emotional messages.
+Especially emotional messages.

 A study of digital news consumption by Reuters Institute and the University of Oxford found that people have more news sources to choose from than ever before.
 With so many choices available, people decide which stories are worth their time based on relevance.
 The stories that matter most to them affect people’s personal lives, family, workplace, leisure activities and local communities.